bartekstrach/OpenAPIChi/README.md

 ## Examples and further information

 This project shows how to generate code from provided [OpenAPI 3 specification](https://swagger.io/specification/).
-More examples and documentation at [oapi-codegen](https://github.com/deepmap/oapi-codegen)
+More examples and documentation at [oapi-codegen](https://github.com/deepmap/oapi-codegen).
+You can display provided API in [the online Swagger UI editor](https://editor.swagger.io/).

 ## Setup project: